miroslavpopovic/it-events/README.md

 :date: November 10-12 2020, 4:00 PM UTC
 :globe_with_meridians: Online
 :free: Free
-:speech_balloon: .NET Conf is a free, three day virtual developer event co-organized by the .NET community and Microsoft.
+:speech_balloon: .NET Conf is a free, three-day virtual developer event co-organized by the .NET community and Microsoft.
 This year .NET 5.0 will launch at .NET Conf 2020!
 Come celebrate and learn about the new release.
-We're also celebrating our 10th annivesary and we're working on a few more suprises.
+We're also celebrating our 10th anniversary and we're working on a few more surprises.
 You won't want to miss this one.

 ## [NetWork 10](https://www.networkkonferencija.ba/)